Monmouth Torah Links

 Press Button to File Complaint ButtonKnaidel.
 K-N-A-I-D-E-L. Knaidel.

-By properly spelling this Jewish culinary delight, an Indian-American boy won the 2013 Scripps National Spelling Bee, beating out hundreds of other contestants.
+By correctly spelling this Jewish culinary delight, an Indian-American boy won the 2013 Scripps National Spelling Bee, beating hundreds of other contestants.

 Jewish bubbies worldwide were kvelling.